florianschanda/PyMPF/README.md

   - Something inside

 # License and Copyright
 Everything in this repository is licensed under the GNU GPL v3.
-All code is written by Florian Schanda and is :copyright: Altran UK Limited.
+All code is written by Florian Schanda and is :copyright: Altran UK Limited and :copyright: Florian Schanda (as documented in each file).